guilleferrer/atomic-ui/src/full-screen/docs/readme.md

 Full screen components opens a Modal that adds a touch carousel The pictures shown in the carousel are those defined in the array *images*

+API :
+ *fullscreen* : array of images that you want to show in the carousel *onOpen*
+ *onClose*

+Callbacks: